 Macular degeneration occurs when there are changes to the macula, a small portion of the retina that is responsible for your central vision.
 Macular degeneration can result in a loss of central vision that can occur in two forms: "dry" (atrophic) and "wet" (exudative).
 Most people with macular degeneration have the dry form.
 The less common wet form may respond to laser procedures and medication injections, if diagnosed and treated early.

-Yours eyes and vision are precious, please do not place them in danger by skipping your annual eye exam and taking an online “vision test”.
+Your eyes and vision are precious, please do not place them in danger by skipping your annual eye exam and taking an online “vision test”.
 Online vision tests often give inaccurate or misleading information, and can misinform consumers that can delay essential, sight-saving treatment.
-Comprehensive eye exams with your eye doctor are one of the most important, preventive ways to preserve vision, and the only way to accurately assess eye health, diagnose an eye disorder or disease, and determine the need for corrective lenses.
+Comprehensive eye exams with your eye doctor is the most important, preventive way to preserve vision.
+It is the ONLY way to accurately assess eye health, diagnose an eye disorder or disease, and determine the need for corrective lenses.